 If you were arrested and witness statements can help resolve your case favorably, Wilmington criminal lawyer Thom Goolsby can help.
 With more than 27 years of experience in and around New Hanover County, Attorney Thom Goolsby knows the court system, what it takes to get the necessary evidence to fight your charges, and how to achieve the best possible outcomes.

-In order for the Government to be compelled to disclose a witness’s prior statements, the statements must relate to the subject matter of the direct testimony of the witness.
+To compel the Government to disclose a witness’s statements, they must relate to the direct testimony of the witness.
 Under the Jencks Act, the Government has a duty to preserve all statements that are required to be produced.
-The Government should never destroy any statements before it is required to be destroyed, usually until after the culmination of the defendant’s case, including an appeal.
+The Government should never destroy any statements before it is required to do so.
+Usually, this isn’t until after the conclusion of your case, including an appeal.